kcarrel/module-one-final-project-guidelines-seattle-web-career-012819/README.md

 ##Description

-We have utilized the Marvel API to generate a database from which a user may choose characters to track and find information about such as how often a character appears in a series.
+We have utilized the Marvel API to generate a database where users are tracking characters.
+The user may then find information about their characters and their associated Marvel events (e.g. Civil War).
 The user can interact with the database using the provided CLI.

 ##Install Instructions
 1. Fork the repository: https://github.com/kcarrel/apis-and-iteration-seattle-web-career-012819/blob/master/README.md
 2. Clone the repository into the desired folder in your terminal
-3. Run gem install 'marvel_api' or add gem 'marvel_api' to your Gemfile and bundle.
+3. Run bundle install
 4. Create a secrets.yml file under the config folder with the content as reflected below:
   api_key: 'enter your api key here'
   private_key: 'enter your private api key here'